 7. Be Unflinchingly Honest with Yourself.
 Be aware if you are feeling even slightly attracted to someone else.
 Honestly consider why you are looking forward to the next time you see that person.
 It’s about how much you want to have a happy marriage versus how much you enjoy sharing your feelings and having conversations with members of the opposite sex.
 Consider what it is that has caused the attraction with this person in the first place.
 Perhaps you might be feeling that this person offers something that you are missing.
 Identify it and work at finding it with your spouse.

 8. Avoid Cordial Kisses and Hugs, or Dancing with Members of the Opposite Sex.
-This may seem a bit extreme, but even a simple hug can change the relationship and can “confuse the perception of both parties.”
+Indeed, this may seem a bit extreme; however, even a simple hug can significantly alter the relationship and potentially “confuse the perception of both parties.”

 9. Don’t Drink Around the Opposite Sex.
 Drinking makes us lose our inhibitions.
 Enough said.